merrillrudd/LIME/README.md

 - Can fit to more years of length composition data and/or catch and/or an abundance index time series, if available.
 - Estimates spawning potential ratio reference points (and MSY-based reference points if there is information on scale, e.g. catch data)

+Manuscript in preparation by Merrill Rudd and Jim Thorson.
+Contact Merrill with questions (mbrudd@uw.edu).